SCIInstitute/ShapeWorks/docs/index.md

 ShapeWorks is a free, open-source suite of software tools that uses a flexible method for automated construction of compact statistical landmark-based shape models of ensembles of anatomical shapes that do not rely on any specific surface parameterization.
 The method requires very little preprocessing or parameter tuning and applies to a wide range of shape analysis problems, including nonmanifold surfaces and arbitrary topology objects.
 ShapeWorks includes tools for preprocessing data, computing landmark-based shape models, and visualizing the results.

+!!! danger "Lastest & greatest"
+    Please visit [Release Notes](about/release-notes.md) to know about the ShapeWorks' cutting-edge features and improvements.

 ## Why use ShapeWorks?